Tarpit (networking)

-Later versions of LaBrea also added functionality to reply to the incoming data, again using raw IP packets and no sockets or other resources of the tarpit server, with bogus packets that request that the sending site "slow down".
-This will keep the connection established and waste even more time of the scanner.
+History

+By 2000, SMTP e-mail servers, such as Postfix, had rate limiting options that were referred to as tarpitting by the community.
+In 2001, following the Code Red worm, Tom Liston developed a network tarpitting program LaBrea.
+It could use a single computer to operate a tarpit on all unused addresses in a network.

+Examples

 SMTP tarpits

 One of the possible avenues that were considered to battle bulk-spam at one time, was to mandate a small fee for every submitted mail.
 By introducing such artificial cost, with negligible impact on legitimate use as long as the fee is small enough, automated mass-scale spam would instantly become unattractive.
 Tarpitting could be seen as a similar (but technically much less complex) approach, where the cost for the spammer would be measured in terms of time and efficiency rather than money.

 Authentication procedures increase response times as users attempt invalid passwords.
 SMTP authentication is no exception.
 However, server-to-server SMTP transfers, which is where spam is injected, require no authentication.
 Various methods have been discussed and implemented for SMTP tarpits, systems that plug into the Mail Transfer Agent (MTA, i.e. the mail server software) or sit in front of it as a proxy.

 One method increases transfer time for all mails by a few seconds by delaying the initial greeting message ("greet delay").
 The idea is that it will not matter if a legitimate mail takes a little longer to deliver, but due to the high volume, it will make a difference for spammers.
 The downside of this is that mailing lists and other legitimate mass-mailings will have to be explicitly whitelisted or they will suffer, too.

 Some email systems, such as sendmail 8.13+, implement a stronger form of greet delay.
 This form pauses when the connection is first established and listens for traffic.
 If it detects any traffic prior to its own greeting (in violation of RFC 2821) it closes the connection.
 Since many spammers do not write their SMTP implementations to the specification, this can reduce the number of incoming spam messages.